Gran Premio Diamante

-The Gran Premio Diamante (previously known as the Gran Premio Mil Guineas) is a Group 1 horse race in Argentina run over 1600 meters on the turf at Hipódromo de San Isidro.
+The Gran Premio Copa Diamante (previously known as the Gran Premio Mil Guineas) is a Group 1 horse race in Argentina run over 1600 meters on the turf at Hipódromo de San Isidro.
 It is restricted to three-year-old fillies and is based on the British 1000 Guineas Stakes.

 It is the first leg of the San Isidro Filly Triple Crown.

 History

 The Gran Premio Diamante was first run in 1980 as a Group 2 race before being upgraded to a Group 1 race in 1982.

-In 2024, the race's name was changed from the Gran Premio Mil Guineas to the Gran Premio Diamante.
+In 2024, the race's name was changed from the Gran Premio Mil Guineas to the Gran Premio Copa Diamante.